smolijar/seriously-what-are-you-doing-here/README.md

 OUTPUT_DIR=out
 ```

-`SLACK_USER_ID` is optional but recommended.
-If omitted, swaydh resolves it from `SLACK_USER_HANDLE` before running searches.
+`SLACK_USER_ID` is optional, but giving it saves the tool from having to go look it up.

-You can also export everything directly in your shell instead of using `.env`.

 ## Build